 Amazon Echo vs Google Nest: Smart home support

-Strictly speaking Amazon Alexa tends to have a greater range of compatible smart home accessories, but most products that support Alexa also support Google Assistant.
-The companies have even become a little nicer about supporting each other’s lineups in recent months, though Amazon’s Ring products are still best used with Alexa, and Google Nest accessories should be paired Assistant.
+Strictly speaking Amazon Alexa tends to have a greater range of compatible smart home accessories, but most products that support Alexa also support Google Home.
+The companies have even become a little nicer about supporting each other’s lineups in recent months, though Amazon’s Ring products are best used with Alexa, and Google Nest accessories are best with Home.
 You may not be able to exploit all features otherwise.

-These compatibility issues should hopefully become moot in the next year thanks to Matter, a newly-launched networking protocol.
+These compatibility issues should hopefully become moot in the future thanks to Matter, a recently-launched networking protocol.
 The tech allows accessories to work on any platform so long as they have the Matter label.
 It’s going to take time to roll out necessary updates, and things like security cameras aren’t supported yet, but expect the 2024 smart home market to be radically different.
-Amazon and Google are already preparing Matter updates for existing hardware.
+Amazon and Google have already added Matter to their most recent speakers and displays.

 Amazon Echo vs Google Nest: Verdict

 Which reigns supreme?
 It might sound like a cop-out, but the answer depends on your specific needs and preferences.
 Both platforms have their strengths and weaknesses, so it’s really a question of what you value and what you can put up with.

 It’s important to think in terms of platforms instead of specific hardware.
 Many of us, especially Android users, rely heavily on Google services and Google Assistant, which can make integrated hardware naturally appealing.
 On the other hand, some are very invested in the Amazon ecosystem, particularly people who exploit their Prime membership for frequent shipping or services like Prime Video and Prime Music.

 It's important to think in terms of platforms instead of individual speakers and displays.